vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 145\.
 Of the sibilants, none may stand unaltered at the end of a word.
 The स् s (which of all final consonants would otherwise be the commonest) is, like र् r, changed to a breathing, the visarga.
-The श् ç either reverts (43) to its original क् k, or, in some roots, is changed to ट् ṭ (in accordance with its changes in inflection and derivation: see below, 218): thus, दिक् dik, but विट् viṭ.
+The श् ś either reverts (43) to its original क् k, or, in some roots, is changed to ट् ṭ (in accordance with its changes in inflection and derivation: see below, 218): thus, दिक् dik, but विट् viṭ.
 The ष् ṣ is likewise